 One (1) year of the General Experience must have been conducting hearings and rendering decisions on eligibility appeals.

-Note: For State employees, this is interpreted at the level of a Fair Hearings Officer.
+NOTE: For state employees this experience is interpreted at the level of a Fair Hearings Officer.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-3. For State employees, one (1) year of experience as a Fair Hearings Officer may be substituted for the General and Special Experience.
+For state employees one (1) year of experience as a Fair Hearings Officer may be substituted for the General and Special Experience.

-4. For State employees, one (1) year of experience as a Public Assistance Consultant with responsibility for the formulation of hearings policy may be substituted for the General and Special Experience.
+For state employees one (1) year of experience as a Public Assistance Consultant with responsibility for the formulation of hearings policy may be substituted for the General and Special Experience.

 Incumbents in this class may be required to travel.